 Fairbanks dominated the 1920s box office with lavish adventure films such as 1924’s Thief of Bagdad.

 Goessel does a good job of comparing multiple accounts and including her own research to arrive at the most realistic sequence of events.
 Whether covering his family and early childhood or which stunts he did and did not perform onscreen, we are always treated to an entertaining, fanciful yarn followed by a thorough investigation and a more historically accurate sequence of events.

-I particularly enjoyed how much time the book takes its time to delve into the filmmaking process for each of Fairbanks’ pictures.
+I particularly enjoyed how much time The First King of Hollywood takes its time to delve into the filmmaking process for each of Fairbanks’ pictures.
 Goessel is clearly a devoted fan and the perfect person to write this, both enthusiastic for all parts of Doug’s career yet critical enough to know when a picture just doesn’t quite work.
-Having watched several of his earlier 1910s films (from the wonderful A Modern Musketeer boxset) while reading, I appreciated Goessel’s in-depth analysis that helped me better appreciate the craft behind his motion pictures.
-I also enjoyed reading reviews and tidbits about several of his lost films almost exclusively in the 1910s.
+Having watched several of his earlier 1910s films from the wonderful A Modern Musketeer boxset while reading, I appreciated Goessel’s in-depth analysis that helped me better appreciate the craft behind his motion pictures.
+I also enjoyed reading reviews and tidbits about several of his lost films from the 1910s.

 As Goessel writes in the introduction, Fairbanks’ work has often been dismissed as too popular to seriously study alongside serious works of drama like Battleship Potemkin and the surrealist comedy of Buster Keaton.
 This in-depth biography is the best case anyone could make for more of us classic film fans to engage with Fairbanks’s monumental work and contributions to the motion picture art and industry.
 The First King of Hollywood does what any great biography of a film star can do, give us a behind-the-scenes look at the man behind the star and showcase his once-in-a-generation talent.